viamrobotics/docs/docs/viam/_index.md

 ## Configure your robot

 Robots can be small and simple or very complex.
-One robot can be just a single-board computer with a single [sensor](/components/sensor/) or LED wired to it, or another robot can consist of multiple computers with many physical components connected, acting as one unit.
+A robot can be a single-board computer with a single [sensor](/components/sensor/) or LED wired to it, or a robot can consist of multiple computers with many physical components connected, acting as one unit.

 The term *component* describes a piece of hardware that a computer controls, like an arm or a motor.